-Company reports based on our interim findings and scores were emailed to companies in October 2015.
-In the period October-November 2015, [32] (35% of the 90 companies) of the companies assessed responded with written comments or requested further dialogue on the assessment approach and scoring.
-As a result of these discussions, the scores for five companies were revised.
-It is important to stress that company scores were revised only in situations where there had been errors in the assessment process, either because of incorrect scores being awarded or because information that was in the public domain at the time of the assessment (August/September 2015) had been overlooked.
+Company reports based on our interim findings and scores were emailed to companies in October 2016.
+In the period October-November 2016, 37 (37% of the 99) companies assessed responded with written comments or requested further dialogue on the assessment approach and scoring.
+As a result of these discussions, the scores for 10 companies were revised.
+It is important to stress that company scores were revised only in situations where there had been errors in the assessment process, either because of incorrect scores being awarded or because information that was in the public domain at the time of the assessment (August/September 2016) had been overlooked.

-The final confidential company reports, showing individual scores and comments for each question, as well as overall company scores and comparable sector scores, were sent to the companies in January 2016.
+The final confidential company reports, showing individual scores and comments for each question, as well as overall company scores and comparable sector scores, were sent to the companies in January 2017.

-4.5 Changes from the 2014 Benchmark
+4.5 Changes from the 2015 Benchmark

 There were no changes in the assessment approach compared to previous Benchmarks.
-We continued to emphasise the importance of companies ensuring that the information provided is both up to date.
+We continued to emphasise the importance of companies ensuring that the information provided is both up-to-date and accurate.
 As a general rule, unless the company clearly indicated that the information remained relevant and current, we did not give credit for information that was more than two years old.
+We note that where companies had, for example, set targets more than two years ago, this information was treated as current so long as the company confirmed its continued relevance to the business.

-In the 2014 Benchmark, we told a number of companies that their information was ambiguous and that, while we were willing to give them the benefit of the doubt, we expected them to update the information and/or confirm that the information remained current.
+In the 2015 Benchmark, we advised a number of companies that their information was ambiguous and that, while we were willing to give them the benefit of the doubt, we expected them to update the information and/or confirm that the information remained current.
 Some of these companies did not respond and saw certain of their scores reduced as a result.

-One of the most encouraging findings from both the 2015 and 2014 Benchmarks has been the significant improvement we have seen in the quality of corporate reporting.
+One of the most encouraging findings from both the 2015 and 2016 Benchmarks has been the significant improvement we have seen in the quality of corporate reporting.
 An increasing number of companies now provide a consolidated and organised account of their approach to farm animal welfare.
 In the best cases, this reporting not only facilitates our work when evaluating company approaches and performance, but it allows stakeholders to understand the business, to understand the relevance of farm animal welfare to the business, to understand how the company is currently managing farm animal welfare, and to understand how the company will manage farm animal welfare in the future.
-This, in turn, allows for a better informed dialogue between companies and their stakeholders.
+This, in turn, allows for more informed dialogue between companies and their stakeholders.

 Despite this, however, the quantity of information provided by companies is of variable quality.
-While some information is of high quality, it is often ambiguous or vague.
-For example, a number of companies have made high level statements on specific issues (e.g. on the avoidance of long distance transport) but have not specified what these mean in practice (e.g. not specifying maximum journey times).
-In our feedback, we made it clear to these companies that the Benchmark is looking for specific statements, specific commitments and specific explanations about farm animal welfare.
+While some information is of high quality and is presented in a coherent and structured way, there continue to be examples of statements that are ambiguous or vague.
+For example, a number of companies have made high level statements on specific issues (e.g. on the avoidance of long distance transport) but these statements do not specify what is meant in practice (e.g. live transportation is not specified in the context of maximum journey times).
+In our feedback, we made it clear to these companies that the Benchmark is looking for explicit statements, specific commitments and clear explanations about farm animal welfare.

-CHAPTER 5: 2015 ASSESSMENT CRITERIA
+CHAPTER 5: 2016 ASSESSMENT CRITERIA

-The 2015 assessment criteria are presented below.
-Each question is supported by a rationale, the scoring framework and explanatory notes on how the assessment was conducted, including any issues or questions identified in the 2015 assessment.
+The 2016 assessment criteria are presented below.
+Each question is supported by a rationale, the scoring framework and explanatory notes on how the assessment was conducted, including any issues or questions identified in the 2016 assessment.